tobeyadr/formlift/README.txt

 == Changelog ==

 = 7.5.17 =
-* TWEAKED No longer enfore SSL to do sessions tracking as it's required for localhost development
+* TWEAKED No longer enforce SSL to do sessions tracking as it's required for localhost development

 = 7.5.16 =
 * ADDED Function to delete all stats in the even you get loading errors when loading all forms.